DixiziLiu/DataScienceWithLLM/README.md

 4) Impact: Insights from this analysis led to a 52% improvement in patient satisfaction, influencing targeted interventions to enhance hospital service.

 ## Repository Contents
-/Data Analytics and Exploration: Contains all the core scripts for data preprocessing, model training, and feedback analysis.
+**Data Analytics and Exploration**: Contains all the core scripts for data preprocessing, model training, and feedback analysis.
 **get_embeddings.py**: Extracts vector embeddings from datasets (CSV/JSON) for use in the RAG framework.
 **make_a_prompt.py**: Generates prompts from the retrieved data to be fed into the large language models.
 **query_for_results.py**: Queries LLMs using the generated prompts and retrieves results based on the input data.
-/data: Sample data and incident reports used in the analysis (anonymized for privacy reasons).
-Cannot disclose because of privacy information.
-/notebooks: Jupyter notebooks for step-by-step walkthroughs of patient feedback analysis, sentiment analysis, and regression models.
+**notebooks**: Jupyter notebooks for step-by-step walkthroughs of patient feedback analysis, sentiment analysis, and regression models.
-/results: Contains output files, visualizations, and model performance results.

 ## Prerequisites
 Ensure you have the necessary Python packages installed: